Lucy Wright: Life as a Shaker

 Under Wright's administration, Shakers standardized and increased book and tract publishing for the widely-scattered religious society.
-Their first statement of beliefs was Testimony of Christ’s Second Appearing in 1810, followed by a hymnal which served much the same purpose in 1813.
+Their first statement of beliefs was Testimony of Christ’s Second Appearing in 1810, followed by a hymnal, Millennial Praises, which served much the same purpose in 1813.

 Lucy Wright preached union among her followers.
 One of her sayings was, "There is a daily duty to do; that is, for the Brethren to be kind to the Brethren, Sisters kind to the Sisters, and the Brethren and Sisters kind to each other."

-She died in 1821.
+She died on February 7, 1821.
 Her grave is beside that of Mother Ann Lee, in the Shaker cemetery in the Watervliet Shaker Historic District, now the town of Colonie, New York.

 After Lucy Wright's death, some Shakers evidently questioned Shaker sisters' equality to Shaker brethren; they must have thought that Wright alone had maintained equality of the sexes.
 Nevertheless, her successors made sure that equal rights did not end with her demise.
 A New Lebanon Elder said, “Mother Lucy’s work was to establish and support an equ[ality] in the Church between brethren and sisters,” and he expected the believers to support it.
 He assured the sisters “that they have the same right as ever they had when Mother was with us, the[y] must not be deprived of their lo[t] & equality in the gospel ....
 It is in the perfect union between the two that we shall find our relation in the kingdom.”